 The author makes it clear that not all historical documents are entirely trustworthy, particularly those that came later when the making of myths and legends was holding sway in the church.
 Some cities which had a Christian character would claim some connection to a saint if they could at all stretch history and the imagination.

 Litfin’s style is easy to follow, and he keeps the narrative moving right along.
 That said, I think this would be a profitable book to read for those with an interest in what happened to the apostles after Acts.

 I also read a couple of westerns just for fun, one by Louis L’Amour, The Ferguson Rifle, and one by Ernest Haycox, Head of the Mountain.
 The latter was written in 1950, so the style is somewhat different, but both books have pretty flat characters, some action, and a bit of a love story.
 Enough said!

 1. This newsletter is posted quarterly on the website, and it is emailed free to those who wish to subscribe.
 You will note my website and this newsletter are pretty free of commercials, and that is the way I intend to keep it.

 2. Remember, if you have questions, I am only an email away, email@example.com.
 I am your support, so use me when the need arises.
 I try to email a response within a day or two.
 The more specific the question, the better my answer will be.

-4. The next issue of Smithy Notes is scheduled for distribution in the summer sometime, Lord willing.
+4. The next issue of Smithy Notes is scheduled for distribution sometime in the fall, Lord willing.